 After you organize your supporting documents, you can prepare to pay the green card renewal fee.
 It currently costs $540 for most applicants to renew or replace your green card.
 This includes an $85 biometrics fee, which some applicants don’t have to pay.
 You can use the USCIS Fee Calculator to figure out the fees you must pay for your renewal application.

 How Do You Pay the Green Card Renewal Fee?

 If you file your Form I-90 online, you may make your payment online using a credit or debit card.

-If you file your Form I-90 by mail (paper), you may pay the fee with a money order, personal check, cashier’s check, or by credit card using Form G-1450, Authorization for Credit Card Transactions.
+If you file your Form I-90 by mail (paper), you may pay the fee with a money order, personal check, cashier’s check, or by credit card using Form G-1450: Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.

-If you can’t afford the filing fee, you may be able to get a fee waiver from USCIS for Form I-90 if you can demonstrate that you’re facing significant financial struggles.
-But If you apply for a fee waiver, you cannot file for the renewal online.
+If you can’t afford the filing fee, you may be able to get a fee waiver from USCIS for Form I-90 if you can prove that you’re facing serious financial struggles.
+Take note though, if you apply for a fee waiver, you cannot file for the renewal online.

 You should combine your forms, supporting documents, and fees into a packet.
 Whether you choose to file online or by mail, you should include a cover letter that explains what you are submitting in the packet.
 A cover letter will help USCIS process your forms more quickly.

 If you choose to file your green card renewal application online, you can do so through your online USCIS account.
 You may be able to upload your supporting documents online, or USCIS may request that you send your supporting documents separately in the mail.